mistic100/UMWP-Autochanger/installer/data/readme.txt

  * On the "Options" dialog you can choose the delay, change the behavior of the tool and configure the hotkeys.
-    Hotkeys are a way to change the current set without opppening the application window : in default configuration, press Ctrl+Shift+1 for the first set, and up to Ctrl+Shift+9 for the ninth set.
+    Hotkeys are a way to interact with the application while it is hidden in the system bar.
+Hotkeys can also be defined for each individual sets.

 Troubleshouting